kpwhri/public_vdw_assets/README.md

 Dirty data will of course confuse this macro.
 One common form of dirty data found in the course of development was multiple pregnancy-ending events found within a few days of one another (e.g., a 'missed abortion' code on day 1, followed by a 'legal abortion with pelvic inflammation' on day 3).
 This macro currently merges any such events together into a single pregnancy, so long as they occur within 3 days of one another.
 Anything found later than 3 days becomes its own episode.

 The diagnosis and procedure codes used to detect pregnancy events was developed at Harvard by Darren Toh.
 The code was written at Group Health by Roy Pardee.
-You can see what codes are used to signify what by downloading [this access database](resolveuid/356229e5b6895e900cf07c141b3b3bdc).
+You can see what codes are used to signify what by downloading[this access database](resolveuid/356229e5b6895e900cf07c141b3b3bdc).
 Please report bugs and missing codes to Roy.

 The codeset provided by Harvard includes some codes that signify pregnancy testing.
 These are pulled and included in the out\_events dataset, but not used in the process of actually divining periods of pregnancy because so many of these tests are negative.
 Incorporating that information would be an obvious next step to take.